brodybits/cordova-sqlite-evplus-ext-free/README.md

-# Cordova/PhoneGap sqlite storage - premium enterprise version with performance improvements for Android and FUTURE TBD other features
+# Cordova/PhoneGap sqlite storage - premium enterprise version with performance improvements for Android and FUTURE TBD other extra features

 Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, macOS, and Windows 10 (UWP), with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).